PearCoding/Ignis/docs/src/scene/bsdfs.rst

     - :code:`0`
     - Yes
     - A number between 0 and 1.
 A metallic value of 1 displays a full metallic (conductor), which can not transmit via refraction.
-  * - roughness
+  * - roughness_u, roughness_v
     - |number|
-    - :code:`0.5`
+    - :code:`0.5`, :code:`0.5`
     - Yes
-    - The microfacet roughness for specular, diffuse and sheen reflection.
-Higher values result into a rougher appearance.
-The roughness computed via the GGX method.
+    - Anisotropic microfacet roughness for specular, diffuse and sheen reflection terms.
+Can be specified implicitly using :paramtype:`roughness` and :paramtype:`anisotropic` instead.
+The roughness is computed via the GGX method.
-  * - anisotropic
+  * - roughness, anisotropic
     - |number|
-    - :code:`0`
+    - :code:`0.5`, :code:`0`
     - Yes
-    - Anisotropy within 0 and 1.
-The number indicates the effect of anisotropy.
-The orientation is given by the normal and tangent frame.
-  * - roughness_u, roughness_v
-    - |number|
-    - :code:`0.5`, :code:`0.5`
-    - Yes
-    - Anisotropic roughness terms.
-Can not be specified together with :paramtype:`roughness` and :paramtype:`anisotropic`.
+    - The microfacet roughness for specular, diffuse and sheen reflection and anisotropic terms.
+The roughness is computed via the GGX method.
+Can be specified explicitly using :paramtype:`roughness_u` and :paramtype:`roughness_v` instead.
+Anisotropic is the amount of anisotropy in the roughness distribution.
   * - ior
     - |number|
     - ~bk7